Some thoughts on the field of play, where thinking happens and understanding grows:

 And, (2) makes no sense without (1), and (1) makes no sense without (2).

 This is why we’re still talking about drawing.
 But, more importantly, with this simple recognition we’ve hit on something essential about the nature of thinking itself.
-Thinking (and understanding), not only involves, but essentially is, a bouncing back and forth between (1) and (2), a ping-ponging between things as they are, and simplified essential representations, between wide environmental whole, and the act of narrowing focus.
+Thinking and understanding, not only involve, but essentially are, a bouncing back and forth between (1) and (2), a ping-ponging between things as they are, and simplified essential representations, between wide environmental whole, and the act of narrowing focus.

-Between these is where thinking happens and understanding grows.
+Between these is where thinking happens (or is thinking) and where understanding grows.

 Go to part 5: The Field of Play (V)